 In addition, civil society groups should articulate alternative and inclusive visions of the people and of the nation in order to take away illiberals' control over defining who is part of these concepts.
 Such concepts still hold significant meaning for many people, which is why the task of shaping these narratives should not be left to illiberals alone.
 In particular, in the light of the attack on minorities by populists, civil society should stress that minorities are part of the people or of the nation.
 Moreover, it may be helpful to highlight supranational identities (European, world citizen) as a means to overcome divisions.
-The shrinking space for civil society to develop creative action strategies that circumvent state restrictions and expose repression.
+The shrinking space for civil society activity renders it more difficult to perform this role, making it necessary for civil society to develop creative action strategies that circumvent state restrictions and expose repression.
 In particular the internet and social media continue to offer possibilities for civil society networking, even in relatively repressive environments (for an in-depth discussion of the topic, see Diamond 2010 and Mechkova et al. 2019).